History of the

 In 1983, the Standing Committee on Refugees was formed, aiming to call attention to the problems faced by the displaced population and participate in relief efforts.
-The committee members soon realised that these efforts were merely palliative, whereas a sustainable solution would have to address the root of the problem – violence, conflicts and human rights violations.
+The committee members soon realized that these efforts were merely palliative, whereas a sustainable solution would have to address the root of the problem – violence, conflicts and human rights violations.

-- Enhance students knowledge on human rights, peace building, humanitarian response, international humanitarian law and violations of human rights;
+- Enhance students knowledge on human rights, peacebuilding, humanitarian response, international humanitarian law and violations of human rights;

 - Provide medical students with tools and skills to act according to Human Rights and ethics both in clinical settings and in everyday life;

-- Support and create activities, such as campaigns, capacity building and advocacy, aiming to fulfill the vision of the standing committee;
+- Support and create activities, such as campaigns, capacity building, and advocacy, aiming to fulfill the vision of the standing committee;

 - Facilitate the Federations policy development on areas related to human rights and peace;